Jisenku/Jisenku/README.md

 ### Welcome to my page!

-I'm Jisenku, currently 18 and am currently doing your mom!
+I'm Jisenku, 18, probably doing your mom

 - The best ways to reach me are:
   - Discord: Jisenku